 Perform this drive and release pattern for 2-3 minutes for each leg.

-If your heels want to lift off the ground when you’re squatting, or if you tend to shift the weight forward onto your toes and have trouble dropping your butt down to the parallel position or lower, then ankle tightness is likely the problem.
+If your heels want to lift off the ground as you’re descending toward the bottom of the squat, or if you tend to shift the weight forward onto your toes, then your ankles are probably tight.

-As you can see, you’ll need a lacrosse ball for this (size 1 or 2), which can be used to perform quite a few great mobility exercises (if you want to know more about this, I recommend you pick up a copy of Becoming a Supple Leopard).
+As you can see, you’ll need a lacrosse ball for this (size 1 or 2), which can be used to perform quite a few mobility exercises.

 As you improve your hip and ankle flexibility and mobility, you’ll find it easier and easier to squat properly.

 In order to get the squat form down so perfectly that you don’t even have to think about it, I recommend you do the following squat drill at the end of each of your flexibility and mobility sessions.

 It will teach you proper squat form through repetition and also show how much the stretching exercises are helping.

 The wall squat is a simple but effective way to assess and improve your squat form.
 Here’s how it works:

 Here’s a video that shows how to do it: